 Originally published on Blogger on 25th March 2015

-Well, I missed my first day of my blog.
+Well, my first missed day of my blog.
 Bugger.
 Too much going on, too busy, and too tired.
-But, planning to make up for it…..
+However, I am planning to make up for it…..

 Our meal, somewhere between dinner and lunch, in a very old fashioned Japanese kind of cafe, was scrumy.
 Finn had unagi don (eel, his favourite), Mya had rice and tempura vegetables and I had kitsune udon, tofu noodle soup, as suggested by an old friend, who is half Japanese.
 It was freezing in Nara, and it was so nice to sit by the heater and slurp hot soup.

 On our way back to the station, Mya and I stopped for coffee and cake.
 I had a Sakura latte (cherry blossom) and Sakura cheesecake.
 Seriously yummy.
 The Japanese do sweet better than anyone!!
 I think Nara may well be a highlight of the trip.
 Such a serene, peaceful place, after the madness of Osaka and Tokyo.
 It was a really great day./p>

 This morning saw us leave Osaka, not too sadly, and head to Kyoto.
 After sitting in a cafe in Osaka station talking to Sandy and Mum on Skype, we took 3 trains, a cab and a walk up a big hill, to find paradise.
 Guesthouse Soi is amazing.
 Very comfortable, warm and well set up, with breakfast on site, western one day, Japanese the next, we are appreciating the small things.
 Heating, laundry and a real bed!!!!